Sept. 28 - Oct. 2, 2020

 Participants will have the opportunity to introduce their customer service operations through photos and discussion.
 Attendees will be asked to provide 5-10 digital photos showing the exterior and interior of their customer service/billing operations, if possible.
 Additionally, the class will compare different bill styles, websites, and communications tools.
 Participants can provide sample utility bills, newsletters, bill stuffers or links to online resources in advance of the class.

-Attendees will receive a copy of the Association’s Customer Service: Building a Strong Infrastructure for Your Utility publication and the latest Public Power Customer Service Policies Survey Report.
-As part of the leadership class, participants will also receive a personalized report and develop an action plan based on the results from their Birkman Method workplace assessment, which will be completed in advance of the course.
+Attendees in the Customer Service Certificate Program will receive a copy of the Association's Customer Service: Building a Strong Infrastructure for Your Utility publication and the latest Public Power Customer Service Policies Survey Report.

 - Electric Utility Industry Overview*

 Monday (half day)

 - Strategies for Successful Customer Service Operations

 - Modeling Customer Service in Your Leadership Style

 *Participants who can demonstrate knowledge of the utility industry, through work experience or coursework, may opt-out of this course.
 Alternatively, participants can take a webinar series in place of the in-person course.
 Contact [email protected] for more information.